SHAPE

 In addition to monthly journal clubs, research colloquium, and asynchronous learning opportunities, SHAPE partners with the Clinical Teacher Program, a hybrid course on enhancing faculty’s teaching skills.

-Annually, SHAPE partners with Corewell Health’s Research Day to highlight medical education by sponsoring a key educational researcher in the broader medical community.
+Annually, SHAPE partners with Research Day at Corewell Health in West Michigan to highlight medical education by sponsoring a key educational researcher in the broader medical community.

 SHAPE offers one-on-one consulting on ongoing medical research projects with experts in qualitative and quantitative research methods.
 SHAPE also provides educational research modules available via workday on key research topics listed below.